cody-barker/soil-moisture-sensors/README.md

 # Soil Moisture, Temp and Humidity Sensors
 Send soil moisture, temp, and humidity readings to an InfluxDB database, so that you can visualize them with your own Grafana dashboard.

 The inspiration and initial InfuxDB/WiFi configuration code is adapted from <a href="https://www.youtube.com/@MichaelKlements">Michael Klements</a>.
-I introduced the ability to handle a variable number of moisture sensors, made use of the ESP32's deep sleep feature to conserve power, along with numerous comments to assist users.
+I introduced the ability to handle a variable number of moisture sensors, made use of the ESP32's deep sleep feature to conserve power, added a sensor calibration file, along with numerous comments to assist users.

 <img src="grafana-dashboard-preview.png" alt="grafana-dashboard-preview">